kriebb/kriebb.github.io/_posts/2023-01-22-what-i-did-at-xpirit-part-of-xebia-so-far.md

 ## Outro

-The overview above should help you gain some insight into what we do at [XPirit | Part of Xebia](https://xpirit.com).
+The overview above should help you gain some insight into what we do at [<code>Xpirit | Part of Xebia</code>](https://xpirit.com).
 There is a lot to do and it is important to protect your boundaries as well.
 Later, around April/May 2023, I will create another post that fits in this series.
 I feel like I have said everything about these topics.
 Then I can say I worked for 1 year for them!